minemeraj/arriving/Driving/README.txt

     key q,w,a,s : rotate axes

-    You can save an object in the standard editor format via the menu Save->Save lines
+    You can save an object in the standard cube texture format via the menu Save->Save mesh To keep custom texture coordinates save via menu  Save->Save custom mesh

     To load an object file go to menu Load->Load lines or drag in the file.